LoganCook/bman/dynamicsp/README.md

         "clientSecret": "high_secret"
     }
    ```
-1. update `TOKENS_JSON` with the path of an existing file which has saved refresh and access tokens
+1. Update `TOKENS_JSON` with the path of an existing file which has saved refresh and access tokens
-   or a newly created one using `ersaDynamics` (see its document - _to be created_)
+   or a newly created one using `ersaDynamics` (see its document - _to be created_).
+Make sure it is
+   web server writable.
+In production, `nginx` should have write permission.

 ## Deployment for testing